The Rich Have Stopped Spending And That's Tanked The Economy

 However, the wealthy are not matching them.
 "For higher-income individuals, that spending is still way far off from where it was prior to COVID and it has not recovered as much," Hendren said.

 That's potentially crippling because consumer spending is a huge driver of economic activity.
-In fact, so much of the country's economy depends on shopping by the top income bracket, that the lack of spending by 25% of the wealthiest Americans made up fully two-thirds of the total decline in spending since January.
+In fact, so much of the country's economy depends on shopping by the top income bracket, that the wealthiest 25% of Americans account for fully two-thirds of the total decline in spending since January.

 The wealthy aren't holding back because they don't have the money.
 By and large, they have lost fewer jobs and aren't the ones who are worried about making rent.